Board of Directors

 Marshall recently retired after serving for twenty-nine years as the Senior Vice President and Chief Financial Officer for Telecare Corporation, a provider of mental health services to individuals with serious mental illnesses.
 Marshall currently serves on Telecare’s Board of Directors and previously served on the boards of Big Brothers Big Sisters of the East Bay and Temple Beth Abraham, where he was the Treasurer.
 He attended Indiana University and began his career with the public accounting firm KPMG in St. Louis, Missouri.
 Marshall and his wife, Lynn, live in Alameda and have a son.
 Marshall joined the board in 2017.

-Stewart worked in the software world for more than forty years, mostly leading teams that develop technical and marketing content.
+Stewart worked in the software industry for more than 40 years, mostly leading global teams that develop technical and marketing content.
 He was born in New York City, the son of refugees from Hitler’s Germany, and has lived most of his adult life in the Bay Area.
 Stewart has a BA in Journalism and Philosophy from Syracuse University, and an MA in English (Creative Writing) from SF State University.
-He is the author of three books of poetry and the editor of Ghosts of the Holocaust, an anthology of poetry by the second generation.
-Stewart has been active in several nonprofits including the American Jewish World Service, the East Bay College Fund (now Oakland Promise), and Compassion and Choices (an organization that helps the terminally ill make end-of-life decisions).
-He served as co-chair of the Board of Directors of Compassion and Choices of Northern California for four years, where he had several responsibilities including developing strategy and working on advocacy.
-He also served on the Board of Trustees of Temple Sinai in Oakland, where he has been a member for more than twenty-five years.
+He is the author of four books of poetry and the editor of Ghosts of the Holocaust, an anthology of poetry by the second generation.
+Stewart also serves on the board and Executive Committee of End of Life Choices California, and mentors students for Oakland Promise.
 He lives in Piedmont with his wife, Judy, and has two grown daughters, Orli and Maya.
 Stewart joined the board in 2021.

 Heike joined the board in July 2020.
 Her professional background is in journalism, public relations, and fundraising.
 Currently a Program Officer at the German Historical Institute Washington’s Pacific Regional Office in Berkeley, she previously worked as Director of Development for Tehiyah Day School and for the Mathematical Sciences Research Institute in Berkeley.
 A German native, Heike received her M.A. in German literature from the Ruhr-University Bochum.
 She loves traveling, especially exploring big cities and dragging her husband and her daughter to art museums all over the world.
 Heike lives in Berkeley and has been a member at Temple Beth Abraham for nearly twenty years.